 Also depending on the type of medication you are taking for your epilepsy you may need to be careful of some types of anti-malaria tablets as some can react badly with one another.
-More information on this can be found here.

 Depending on your destination, you may find that due to time differences, the time you would usually take your medicine would now be in the middle of the night.

 Taking medication at regular intervals is important to avoid seizures so ensuring you check the time difference and arrange your medication around that should be something you consider before travelling.